Club Universitario de Deportes: The amateur era (1928–1950)

 Universitario's second title, in 1934, generated controversy because according to the season regulations, the season champion would be determined by the points earned by the senior teams and a fraction of the respective reserve teams.
 Under these regulations, Alianza Lima would be league champions; however, both senior teams had individually attained six wins, one draw, and one loss and the determining factor was the points obtained in the reserve league.
 Universitario's officials asked that a play-off between the first division teams be played to determine the season champion.
 Alianza Lima agreed to the play-off match which was subsequently won by Universitario with a score of 2–1.
 But according to other sources, this title Universitario won was not the league title itself, but a secondary title; thus creating controversy.
 Because of that, Alianza Lima considered itself as the champion of this year.
 However, the Peruvian Football Federation and the Sports Association of Professional Football, both recognize the title of this year belong to Universitario.
 Furthermore, in 2012, FIFA published an article in which Universitario appears holding the 1934 championship.

+The 1935 amateur tournament featured only five teams: Alianza Lima, Sport Boys, Sportivo Tarapacá, Universitario and Mariscal Sucre.
+It was played between September 15 and October 20.
+The only team that played all its matches was Sport Boys.
+The other teams only played two matches and did not continue, since the rosados (Sport Boys), having won all their appearances, were crowned national champions; Universitario finished third with three points.
+In 1936 the championship was not held due to the Peruvian national team's participation in the 1936 Berlin Olympics.

+At those Olympic Games, the crema side contributed four footballers to the national team (Arturo Fernández, Teodoro Fernández, Orestes Jordán and Carlos Tovar), with a great performance from Lolo Fernández, who was the joint second top scorer of the Olympic football tournament with seven goals.
+After finishing third in the 1937 season, in 1938 the team began a run that lasted five years and five months without suffering a defeat in the Peruvian football derby.
+A year later the «U», coached by Englishman Jack Greenwell, achieved the third title in its sporting history.
+It secured nine wins, three draws and only two losses, scoring thirty-two goals, while opponents only managed to beat their goalkeeper on fourteen occasions.
+In that 1939 championship, the student squad played its official 100th match, a 7–1 win over Atlético Córdoba.